AkshDesai04/Family-Tree/README.md

     Password set as “Aksh”
     Entered name comes up first on the tree page on landing Everyone’s password is the same
-    Each login gets mailed to me for traffic management with decide name Temp login id for others.
+    Temp login id for others.
 They will just get the family tree of Harry Potter Admin login for adding and editing members